vkoves/carpe/PULL_REQUEST_TEMPLATE.md

 The assignee should complete this checklist from [deploying Carpe][contrib-guide-deploying] section of the contributor's guide before and after deploying a deployment or hotfix.

-- [ ] Before Release/Hotfix: I have verified that this PR meets the [requirements for reviews]
+- [ ] Before Release/Hotfix: I have verified that this PR meets the [requirements for reviews][contrib-guide-prs]
 - [ ] Before Release: I have moved all issuses labelled `development` to `release-candidate`
 - [ ] Before Release: I have verified the release candidate has been frozen for at least 48 hours
 - [ ] Before Release: I have verified the release candidate has been in review for at least one week